LuaWorkgroup/LuaWorkgroup.github.io/tutorials/metatables/metatables.md

 # Lua Metatables

-Lua is a minimalistic but powerful scripting language, that only provides few smart mechanisms and doesn't anything, which gives us a lot of freedom.
+Lua is a minimalistic but powerful scripting language, that only provides few smart mechanisms and doesn't enforce anything, which gives us a lot of freedom.
 One of these mechanisms is the *metatable*.
 I don't even know if other languages have such thing.
 Some people think that *metatables* are the Lua *classes*, but that is not really true.
 Yes, you can mimic OOP using *metatables*, but as mentioned before Lua doesn't enforce anything and you can use them for whatever you can think of.